 I recently saw a Vice show on Youtube about a journalist, Oobah Butler, who managed to get his restaurant to be the no. 1 rated restaurant in London on Tripadvisor – the only thing is: there was no restaurant.
 He made it up, engineered fake reviews, met each request for a reservation with the news it was fully booked.
 Slowly the demand grew and the ratings skyrocketed.
 This was an amazing stunt, because he had generated interest in a non-existent product, and everyone wanted a piece of it.
 It was a beautiful example of how appearance, word-of-mouth and hype works and the genuinely disheartening reality of how hard work and quality can be less well rewarded than other manipulative (some may say savvy) strategies.
 What struck me when watching his story was that if this journalist then actually opened a decent restaurant to fulfill the promise of his illusion, it’s very possible he would have had great success as a business owner (he didn’t do this) – even though to begin with he had nothing.
 Whatever the moral of the story, clearly I was not equipped to handle the media and promotional aspect of my Kickstarter campaign.
 I was trying to win a game I had little idea how to actually play.

-I know all this sounds like a bitter rant against the "media system" that ignored me.
+I know all this sounds like a bitter rant against the "media system" for ignoring me.
 But I genuinely thought my project was good enough to get at least some attention, or to warrant some further curiosity from journalists who'd want to know where the project goes and perhaps write about it at a later stage.
 And the lack of response made me feel wholly inadequate.
 Like when I graduated from high-school with no actual clue how the adult world worked.
 Had I just been extremely naïve again?

 Midway through the Kickstarter campaign, I had only raised a third of the target and was starting to lose faith.
 Most of my pledges were from friends and relatives.
 I had spent 100 euros on a Facebook ad promoting the campaign, targeting people in Los Angeles and London between 18 and 35 who had liked things such as “Documentaries,” “Philosophy,” or “Daniel Dennett.”
 From this effort I received about 10 more pledges from "unknowns" (mostly in Italy, go figure), but clearly the fire wasn’t catching.
 Apparently, most Kickstarter campaigns go through a “plateau” period mid-way through, where engagement teeters out, but this felt like something else: it felt like the peak had been achieved and there was nowhere else to take it barring some sudden miraculous media attention.